 Once the preliminary steps have been completed, joining the network is relatively straightforward.

 You will be asked a series of questions.
-When asked to enter the private key, please enter the value you provided us when you submitted the KYC form.
-This is crucial, as your node will not work with anything else.
+When asked to enter the private key, please enter the value you provided to us This is crucial, as your node will not work with anything else.